Getting Started

 What's Next?

-You've covered the core loop — spaces, types, entries, editing, linking, and the dashboard.
+You've covered the core loop — spaces, templates, entries, editing, linking, and the dashboard.
 Swashbuckler has much more to offer:

-- Entries & Types — Deep dive into the property system and entry management
+- Entries & Templates — Deep dive into the property system and entry management

 - Templates — Save and reuse entry structures with built-in variables